ODS Analysis: Understand structural behaviour

 BK Connect Time ODS analysis of a car frame.
 A time range can be selected and swept through while animating the vibration patterns.
 A decimation factor can be applied to skip samples.
 The vibration at the various DOFs can be saved at discrete time instances in a shape table.

 Instrumentation for ODS analysis

 As only the output of the structure/machinery is measured, the instrumentation for ODS analysis is relatively simple and inexpensive.
-It consists of a data acquisition system with hardware, measurement and analysis software, response transducers (typically accelerometers), and potentially a tacho probe.
+The required instruments are a data acquisition system with hardware, measurement, and analysis software, response transducers (typically accelerometers), and potentially a tacho probe.
 The tacho probe is required if you perform ODS analysis on machines with slightly varying speeds, where order tracking must be performed to avoid frequency smearing.
 Or you might need a tacho probe to annotate run-up/down tests with RPM tags, even if order tracking is not performed.

 Systems for ODS analysis range from simple 2-channel systems using roving accelerometers to systems with hundreds of accelerometers for measuring on complex structures with all DOFs measured simultaneously.

 Example of an ODS system consisting of accelerometers, tacho probe, and data acquisition hardware and software.